AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 ### Scheduling {#scheduling}

-In the [!UICONTROL Scheduling] step, create an export schedule for each segment, with the settings shown below.
+In the [!UICONTROL Scheduling] step, create an export schedule for each audience, with the settings shown below.

 >[!IMPORTANT]
 >